NVIDIA Isaac ROS

-Modular packages allow any ROS developer to take exactly what they need to integrate in an application.
-This means that you can now replace an entire pipeline or simply swap out a single algorithm.
+Modular packages let any ROS developer take exactly what they need to integrate in an application.
+This means you can now replace an entire pipeline or simply swap out a single algorithm.

 Reduced Development Times

-Isaac ROS is similar to existing and familiar ROS 2 nodes, making it easier to integrate in existing applications.
+Isaac ROS is similar to existing and compatible with familiar ROS 2 nodes, making it easier to integrate into existing applications.

 A Rich Collection of Perception AI Packages

-Explore the full range of ROS 2 nodes that wrap common image processing and computer vision–including DNN-based algorithms that are key to delivering high-performance perception and hardware acceleration to ROS-based robotics applications.
+Access the full range of ROS 2 nodes that operate on camera and lidar sensor data.
+These include DNN-based algorithms that are key to delivering high-performance perception and hardware acceleration to ROS-based robotics applications.

 NVIDIA Isaac Transport for ROS (NITROS)

 The latest Humble ROS 2 release improves performance on compute platforms that offer hardware accelerators.
-It enables hardware-acceleration features for type adaptation and type negotiation, eliminating software/CPU overhead and improving performance of hardware acceleration.
+It enables accelerated computing features for type adaptation and type negotiation, eliminating software/CPU overhead and improving performance of hardware acceleration.